BurntSushi/termcolor/doc/rg.1.md

   cygwin).
 A path separator is limited to a single byte.

 -p, --pretty
-: Alias for --color=always --heading -n.
+: Alias for --color=always --heading --line-number.

 -r, --replace *ARG*
 : Replace every match with the string given when printing search results.